sap-tutorials/developer-advocates/tutorials/devtoberfest2025-cap-week4-session-validation/devtoberfest2025-cap-week4-session-validation.md

 ## Prerequisites

 - Attend live or watch a recording of [🟠 Agentic Coding with CAP](https://youtube.com/watch?v=vvSrbsiIfmA).
-- Attend live or watch a recording of [🟠 Plug'n'Ask: Enabling AI Context in CAP Through the Power of Plugins And MCP](https://youtube.com/watch?v=).
+- Attend live or watch a recording of [🟠 Plug'n'Ask: Enabling AI Context in CAP Through the Power of Plugins And MCP](https://youtube.com/watch?v=68VtJWNkYk4).
-- Attend live or watch a recording of [🟠 CAPuccino](https://youtube.com/watch?v=).
+- Attend live or watch a recording of [🟠 CAP Console](https://youtube.com/watch?v=xhnrPNWdAQ).

 ## Intro